-All currently-implemented Path Planning algorithms for autonomous vehicle controls rely on narrow sample spacing to limit error.
-Path Planning formulations are either ad hoc (e.g., LIDAR, machine vision) or driven by low-speed, continuously-monitored GNSS triangulation with external ground-based monitoring compared to a highly-discretized road coordinate map.
-Vehicle sensors are also used generate navigational maps, for example discretizing areas of space from an image to determine if they are feasible for navigation.
+All currently implemented Path Planning algorithms for autonomous vehicle controls rely on narrow sample spacing to limit error.
+Path planning formulations are either ad hoc (e.g., LIDAR, machine vision) or driven by low-speed, continuously-monitored GNSS triangulation with external ground-based monitoring compared to a highly-discretized road coordinate map.
+Vehicle sensors are also used to generate navigational maps, for example, discretizing areas of space from an image to determine if they are feasible for navigation.